Colored: Census terms in the United States

 In 1851, an article in The New York Times referred to the "colored population".
 In 1863, the War Department established the Bureau of Colored Troops.

-The first 12 United States Census counts enumerated "colored" people, who totaled nine million in 1900.
-The census counts of 1910–1960 enumerated "negroes".
+The first 12 United States Census counts counted "colored" people, who totaled nine million in 1900.
+The censuses of 1910–1960 counted "negroes".

 Term in NAACP

 The term is still used in the name of the National Association for the Advancement of Colored People, although it is generally referred to as the NAACP.
 In 2008, its communications director Carla Sims said "the term 'colored' is not derogatory, [the NAACP] chose the word 'colored' because it was the most positive description commonly used [in 1909, when the association was founded].
 It's outdated and antiquated but not offensive."
 However, NAACP today rarely uses its full name and made this decision not long after the United Negro College Fund switched to using just UNCF or United Fund.